artsy/README/culture/slack.md

 - [#dev-banter](https://artsy.slack.com/messages/dev-banter) 🔒: For chatting with developers, not about work.
 - [#dev-candidates](https://artsy.slack.com/messages/dev-candidates) 🔒: If you want to be involved in hiring.
+- [#dev-ersity](https://artsy.slack.com/messages/dev-ersity) 🔒: If you want to get involved in increasing deversity in engineering.

 Engineering teams each maintain a dedicated channel (but all are welcome):